 “They weren’t in a position to make an offer until they came to Properly,” said Ruparell.
-“They met with Properly [and] we were able to provide them with a guaranteed backup offer on the home, which allowed them to have the confidence necessary to make an offer.”
+“They met with Properly [and] we were able to provide them with Sale Assurance on the home, which allowed them to have the confidence necessary to make an offer.”

-After viewing properties with a Properly partner agent and arranging financing after the new home offer was accepted, the couple sold their old condo in eight days for $99,500 over the backup offer amount.
+After viewing properties with a Properly partner agent and arranging financing after the new home offer was accepted, the couple sold their old condo in eight days for $99,500 over the Sale Assurance value.

-The firm also announced on Tuesday that it had struck a partnership with CIBC, which will see the bank offer mortgage approval and advisory services to Properly clients.
+While Sale Assurance is accepted at any financial institution, the firm has a partnership with CIBC, which will see the bank offer mortgage approval and advisory services to Properly clients.

 “We’re quite excited by CIBC being so willing to work with us and our customers, as an acknowledgement for both the need for innovation in the industry and the fact that even large banks like CIBC are willing to play an active role in facilitating that change,” said Ruparell.

-The firm plans to expand the home upgrade service to Ottawa in the near future.
+The firm has also expanded the buy, move, then sell service to qualifying clients in Ottawa.
 Alongside the newly launched service, Properly provides listing search tools and the ProperPrice™ Report, which delivers an instant home value assessment and neighbourhood property comparables information.

 Ruparell hopes the firm can bring greater transparency to the home buying and selling process, empowering their clients to make smart, informed decisions about their purchases.